lewoudar/scalpel/docs/static-spider.md

 ## Good to know

-scalpel can also deals with file urls instead of http ones.
+pyscalpel can also deals with file urls instead of http ones.
 The url needs to start with `file:///` followed by the file path.
 You can use [Path.as_uri](https://docs.python.org/3/library/pathlib.html#pathlib.PurePath.as_uri) method to help you to create these urls.